Government Programming Awards

 Where Do I Get the “Call For Entries Brochure” for the Awards Program?

-The 2022 GPA Call for Entries is available for download here.
+The 2023 GPA Call for Entries can be download here.
 Be sure to review the brochure carefully for entry rules and requirements prior to submitting your entries.

 How Do I Submit An Entry?